CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 leaf12            3.7.1                vx                   x86_64               switchd              1.0-cl3u30           Wed Feb  5 04:36:30 2020
 ```

-The version of the `switchd` package recommended for use with Cumulus Linux 3.7.2:
+Display the version of the `switchd` package recommended for use with Cumulus Linux 3.7.2:

 ```
 cumulus@switch:~$ netq act-5712-09 show recommended-pkg-version release-id 3.7.2 package-name switchd